Stuck in Sinking Sand, Part 3

 When you don’t listen to your body it opens the biggest sand trap in sinking moments.
 Lupus warriors have a tendency to push through when they really need to sit down.
 There is no reason to prove that you can be strong when you need to rest.
 Make sure you are listening to your body and resting when you need to instead of when you are forced by your body.

-Avoiding sand traps
+Avoiding sand traps with lupus

 All in all, you have the power to avoid sand traps by your actions and reactions to what lupus brings.
 In this 3-part series, you are able to identify the traps and create solutions.
 To avoid sinking sands make sure you are making time for yourself, not being too hard on yourself in your journey, and working towards changing those habits that can create flares.